nii-yamagishilab/predominant-instrument-recognition/README.md

 Note that this may slightly differ from our results, since we report the average results of three experiments with the same setting except for random seed.

-If you are a member of Yamagishi-lab,NII, you can find all the trained weights in my folder `v-zhonglifan/InstrumentRecognition/exp22-maybefinal`.

 ## Pre-training
 Please refer to the scripts in `./experiments`.
 To pre-train a model on NSynth, run: